Automotive Technology

 Student Learning Outcomes – Students:

-- Will be able to recognize importance of customer satisfaction
+- Recognize the importance of customer satisfaction in automotive service

-- Can use their automotive knowledge to become Parts Specialists
+- Be able to apply their automotive knowledge to become parts specialists

 Course Outline